 I Thought I was a ‘People Person’…Until I Started Working with People

 Why doesn’t everyone think like me?
 Why do certain people bring my evil twin to life?
-What can I do to keep from committing a felony crime against an aggravating co-worker or family member?
+What can I do to keep from committing a felony crime against an aggravating co-worker, client, or family member?
 Take heart.
 You are not alone.
 Sometimes it helps to laugh about our interaction with others while journeying toward solutions.
-This humorous presentation offers practical and pivotal life skills which will turn our relationships with people in a more positive direction (and keep us from committing a homicide).
+This humorous presentation offers practical and pivotal life skills which will turn our relationships with people in a more positive direction (and keep us from committing a felony).

 Anti-Aging Solution?
 I Don’t Think So!